kimsjune/gitTest/README.md

 ```
 git pull origin main
 ```
 Then go back to collab branch, and rebase to main.
 This moves the branch forward to the most recent origin/main.
+Immediately preceding `git pull` and the following two lines make sure that I'm rebasing from the most recent remote commit.
 ```
 git checkout collab
 git rebase main